Extending Layout Inspector

-which describes your object.
-For example the ViewDescriptor
+that describes your object.
+For example, the ViewDescriptor

 describes View